pkoryzna/meshtastic-ui-why-m2/README.md

 - Internally UART connects and UI shows up, mostly functional.
 Please test.

 - Some UI functionality seems to be exclusively available through touch.
-It's possible to "soft-lock" yourself out of some things.
-TODO

-- for example if you don't have the map tiles on SD card the silly banner will cover up the screen (TODO turn it off)

-- UI is not built for keyboard navigation.
+UI is not built for keyboard navigation.
 We'll need to fix that in device-ui upstream eventually.

 - C6 automatically gets flashed so users have to flash only th P4, like BadgeVMS.
-**The first bootup can take a few minutes due to this flashing process.**
+**The first bootup after upgrade can take a few minutes due to this flashing process.**

 - Display and KB backlight is currently hacked into the C6 FW.
 There is no easy way to enable it during flashing at the moment.